kyand38/RideEngineer/README.md

 ## Credits:
-Assistance with coding ideas provided by ChatGPT.
+ - assistance with a few coding problems provided by ChatGPT.

 ## License: